 Rodney Bay, A busy commercial environment by day and a buzzing entertainment hub by night.
 It serves as a second city as most businesses and banks have a brand located in Rodney Bay.
 This lively city was named after Admiral George Brydges Rodney a British naval officer who built his fort on Pigeon Island to spy on the French navy (visit the Pigeon Island Landmark further the history).
 This city has many of the islands hotel in close proximity to the beaches.
 “The possibilities are endless in Rodney Bay as there is so much to do!”

 Currently, Bay walk shopping mall is the largest shopping mall on island.
 The mall has an array of stores, local and international restaurants and off course the island’s lone casino (Treasure Bay Casino).
 Baywalk currently houses the island’s only gourmet supermarket as well (Massy Gourmet).

-As mentioned before, Treasure Bay Casino is located upstairs the Baywalk Mall and is currently the only casino on the island.
+Treasure Bay Casino is located upstairs the Baywalk Mall and is currently the only casino on the island.
 Whilst you are probably trying to earn the money you spent earlier on one of their many slot machines or tables, be sure to enjoy a delicate bite, cocktail or beer at the casino’s bar.
 Happy hour and specials on Thursdays are so available if you are not willing to try your luck but prefer to just ‘chill’ and have a good time.